Arriving at ASU

 05

-We highly recommend you contact an immigration attorney for more assistance and additional guidance.
+We highly recommend contacting an immigration attorney for personalized guidance.

 06

-Once you receive your receipt notice from USCIS please upload it to the Receipt Notice I-539 eForm through the link provided in the Change of Status approval email.
+After receiving your USCIS receipt notice, upload it via the Receipt Notice I-539 eForm provided in your approval email.

 07

-Receive Form I-797A, Notice of Action confirming your change of status to F-1.
+Receive Form I-797A, Notice of Action confirming your change to F-1 status.

-If USCIS denies your application, be prepared to leave the U.S. when your current status expires.
+If denied, be prepared to depart the U.S. before your current status expires.

 08

-Please be reminded that change of status approval or denial is the sole authority of the U.S. Citizenship and Immigration Service (USCIS).
+Please note that change of status decisions are solely made by U.S. Citizenship and Immigration Services (USCIS).